workato/custom_connector_docs/README.md

   ticket["id"] + "@" + ticket["`updated_at"]
 end
 ```
-With this, 2 occurence of a record with the same "ID" but with different "updated_at" values will be recorded as separate events.
+With this, 2 occurences of a record with the same "ID" but with different "updated_at" values will be recorded as separate events.

 ### Descending Trigger
 ```ruby